-On this page you will find an online calculator that allows you to calculate the Employers National Insurance (NI) Contributions for several employees.
+On this page you will find an online calculator that allows you to calculate the Employers National Insurance (NI) Contributions for several employees (a maximum of 50 employees per calculation - contact us if you need to increase the number of staff for employers NI calculation).
 In addition, we have provided detailed Employer NI information and Employer NI Frequently Asked Questions (FAQ).
-Our aim being twofold, firstly to provide a comprehensive free tool for the calculation of Employer NI online and secondly, to provide the latest NI information, NI rates, NI thresholds and NI allowances for employers in 2019.
+Our aim being twofold, firstly to provide a comprehensive free tool for the calculation of Employer NI online and secondly, to provide the latest NI information, NI rates, NI thresholds and NI allowances for employers in 2023.

 The Employer NI Calculator below has a simple interface that we hope should be fairly intuitive for those who have employees and are familiar with produce cost calculations and forecasts.
 If you are unsure about some of the inputs on the Employer NI Calculator, please review the guide below which covers how to calculate employer NI for several employees.

 If you have time please leave a rating for the Employer NI Calculator and/or share to your favourite social network and allow others within your circle to access this free resource.
 Rating and Sharing helps us to keep this tool free and focus our resources on sustaining existing tools and building new calculators for you and others to use free online.

 The Employer NI Calculator is designed to be intuitive, but we feel it is always useful to have a step-by-step guide to using the calculator to ensure you, the user, get the most out of this tool and the best experience whilst using iCalculator.
 We will start by covering a step by step process for using the Employer NI Calculator as most employers will already be familiar with the basics of National Insurance Contributions.
 After reviewing the steps required to calculator employer NIC's, we cover employer NI FAQ and provide information on rates, thresholds and allowances.
 We also provide some links to other employer calculators and tools which we feel you may also find useful.